Quick Reference

 Photograph of the Elm and House from around the time Woodward painted it.

-Photograph of the Elm tree and House
+Photograph of the Elm tree and House from

-from around the time Woodward painted it.
+around the time Woodward painted it.
+This is the

 The house seen in this painting was built in 1783, on a tract of land that in 1686 was designated as Deerfield communial land until 1759 and is affectionately referred to as "The Little Brown House" on Albany Road in Old Deerfield near the Academy.
 By the 1880's and '90's the house was in terrible condition.